-Discrete History lessons are carried out from EYFS to Year 6, so that children achieve depth in their learning.
-We begin each new unit by introducing the Big Question which is then used as an assessment tool by revisiting it at the end of a unit to see what new knowledge and understanding the children have gained and how previous learning has developed.
+History lessons are carried out from EYFS to Year 6, so that children achieve depth in their learning.
+We introduce each new unit by presenting the Big Question and key vocabulary.
+These are then revisited at the end of the unit as an assessment tool to evaluate the children's new knowledge and understanding, as well as how their prior learning has developed.
 'WOW' days focusing on an aspect of history covered will occur throughout the year, where the children will experience the time that they are studying.
-By linking learning to a range of 'Big Questions', children will have opportunities to investigate and interpret the past, understand chronology, build an overview of Britain's past as well as that of the wider world, and to be able to communicate historically.
+Children will have opportunities to investigate and interpret the past, understand chronology, build an overview of Britain's past as well as that of the wider world, and to be able to communicate historically.
 The use of questions within our curriculum allows children to apply their knowledge and to reflect on their learning, making links between previous and newly taught information and acquired skills.
 The cycle of lessons carefully plans for progression and depth concentrating on the historical skills and knowledge enabling children to apply their learning in a philosophical and independent manner.
-In the Foundation Stage and Key Stage I, children will learn about changes in their own lives, and their family or others around them and use this to make comparisons to other aspects of history.
+In the Foundation Stage and Key Stage 1, children will learn about changes in their own lives, and their family or others around them and use this to make comparisons to other aspects of history.
 They will find out how the past is different from the present and about significant people and events.
 In Key Stage 2, the children will study history from social, cultural and economic perspectives.
 They will acquire problem solving and practical skills while learning that evidence from the past can be interpreted in a number of ways.
 Each topic is introduced with reference to the chronology of previous studies (including those from previous years).
 Within each classroom is a working wall which is used regularly within each History lesson.
 These boards are used as are key learning resource and serve as a reference point for children.
 They are used to display key vocabulary, assessment questions, key people and to celebrate WOW work.